InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 # Modularization

-With Babel, we can directly use ES6's modularizaiton.
+With Babel, we can directly use ES6's modularization.

 ```js
 // file a.js